DIPlib/diplib/src/documentation/main.md

 If you want to contribute to the *DIPlib* project, there are many different ways of doing so:

-- Help port algorithms from the old *DIPlib* to the new infrastructure.
+- Help port algorithms from *DIPlib 2* to the new infrastructure.
 Please coordinate with Cris Luengo before you get started.
 He can share the old code for the algorithms that need porting.
 See \ref workplan for a list of stuff to do.